ARTC Steering Board

 A*STAR

-David has received the Ministry of Trade and Industry (MTI) Borderless Team Awards in 2007 and 2016 for driving various partnership outcomes.
+He received the Ministry of Trade and Industry (MTI) Borderless Team Awards in 2007 and 2016.
 He also received the prestigious Sir Henry Royce Team Award for Engineering Excellence in 2012.
-In 2022, David received MTI Exemplary Firefly Award (Gold) in 2021 and the Public Administration Medal (Silver).
+David received the MTI Exemplary Firefly Award (Gold) and the Public Administration Medal (Silver) in 2021 and 2022, respectively.